TheMonk2121/ai-dev-tasks/000_core/TASK_GENERATION_B-1059_retrieval-tuning-protocol.md

 This complete task list provides everything needed to implement B-1059:

 - **29 detailed tasks** across 9 phases with clear dependencies
-- **MoSCoW prioritization** ensuring critical path is addressed first
+- **MoSCoW prioritization** ensuring critical path is addressed firs
 - **Solo workflow integration** with auto-advance and context preservation
 - **Quality gates and testing requirements** for each task
 - **Risk mitigation strategies** and performance targets